This passage is found in the Revised Common Lectionary Year B (Most recently: Sept 22, 2024)

 The word διακονος does have a variety of meanings, from "waiter" as in someone who waits on tables, but also someone who acts as an agent on behalf of someone.
 In Mark's Gospel the word describes angels and women who attend to Jesus.
 In this way, Mark's usage attests to the idea of service to the needy, but the service always involves Jesus.

 Without being overly argumentative, you can assert this: διακονος did not simply mean service to the poor but also service on behalf of Christ.
-This week's passage shows a beautiful example of what διακονος entails: bringing the least in society to the arms of Jesus.
+This week's passage shows a beautiful example of what διακονος might entail: bringing the least in society to the arms of Jesus.
 I think this is a challenge for any congregation and ministry -- how do we serve the needy, not just as a service agency, but in a way that leads them to Christ's embrace?

 εναγκαλισμενος ("hug", 9:36 and 10:16) This word is only used twice in the whole New Testament, both times in Mark!, when Jesus takes children into his arm.
 This is also a reminder of what it means to welcome someone in the name of Christ, to bring them close enough that you can see their beauty, but also their warts, stinky breath and dirty fingernails.